JochenKanta/qumulo-tools/README.md

 # A smattering of Qumulo-oriented API tools

+## Installation

+1. Install Python3.6+ (It's also been tested on python2, but no guarantees there.)
+2. Install Python library requirements: `pip install -r requirements.txt`

 ## Write multiple levels of filsystem tree capacity data to a csv

 This script will take a start path and walk the tree below that path looking for directories.
 Each directory will be recorded with it's aggregate capacity below also recorded.
 Each level must have a name as well.